gre/developer-portal/_docs/connect/implementation.md

 ## 6- Communication

-When you have finished the development of your DApp, please go to Discord and contact us.
+When you have finished the development of your DApp, please go over to Discord and contact us.
 We will then agree with you on how and when to make announcements on social networks.